 - behaving in an ethical manner

 In view of the responsibilities and role of the counselor in school and clinical settings, candidates whose work is of marginal quality in pertinent courses or who demonstrate personal qualities that are not conducive to the role of counselor may be removed from the program.
-Candidates are expected to abide by the policies and procedures described in the student handbook and to behave in accordance with the American Counseling Association code of ethics.
-In addition, the disposition statement is applicable to these programs as it is to all programs in the Graduate School of Education and Allied Professions.
+Candidates are expected to abide by the policies and procedures described in the student handbook and to behave in accordance with the American Counseling Association, American Mental Health Counseling, and/or American School Counseling (ASCA) national code of ASCA ethics.
+In addition, the disposition statement is applicable to these programs as it is to all programs in the School of Education and Human Development.

 Admission to the Department

 Application deadlines are listed online.

 The formal admission application process consists of 3 steps.

 - Applicants complete an online application which includes required additional questions.
 Once the application has received a positive faculty review the applicant proceeds to the next step.

 - Applicants are invited to an Admissions Day where they interact in small and large groups and participate in individual interviews with faculty members and current students.
 Application decisions are made at the end of admissions process.